Return to Silent Hill

 Along his walk he sees different places where he has memories with Mary.
 These also help to piece together the back-story.
 It sounds like Mary’s father was a cult leader in Silent Hill.
 There were people who continued to worship him even after he passed.
 This includes Dara (Emily Carding), Claudette (Martine Richards), Cal (Howard Saddler) and the Meyers twins (Lara and Karya Duru).

 There is also something dark here in Silent Hill.
 There are monsters that come after him that spit acid.
 He finds a radio that warns him when they’re close.
 The world also changes into a darker version.
 There is this little girl he meets as well, Laura (Evie Templeton), who directs him to different places in order to piece this mystery together.
-He also encounters Angela (also Anderson), who looks strangely like Mary.
+He also encounters Maria (also Anderson), who looks strangely like Mary.
 There is also this figure with a pyramid on his head, played by Robert Strange.
 James must figure out the mystery of Silent Hill before it is too late.

 That is where I’ll leave my recap and introduction to the characters.
 Where I want to start is by saying that I remember the beginning of the video game Silent Hill 2, which this does seem to follow the basic premise of it.
 From what I remember, James was traveling with Mary and then she disappeared, forcing him to go into Silent Hill.
 This is a bit different, where she is from there.
 She is supposed to be dead and he can’t accept that.
 When he gets the letter, he must go.
 That set up worked for me to see where things would go.